krunalgedia/Extract-NER-data-from-the-Switzerland-SBB-train-ticket-using-Document-AI/README.md

 # SBB_TrainTicketParser

-Business Problem
+Business Problem:

 In the context of document processing, the manual extraction of relevant information from invoices poses a significant challenge, one that is poised to be automated in the near future.
 Presently, the verification of traveler and ticket details within invoices is conducted manually, particularly in larger firms dealing with a high volume of invoices on a daily basis.
 This manual parsing process demands considerable human resources, resulting in prolonged processing times and delays in reimbursement.

-Project Objective
+Project Objective:

 The primary objective of this project is to address the inefficiencies associated with manual invoice parsing.
 Focusing specifically on SBB train tickets, we aim to implement an automated system that extracts pertinent information from the uploaded PDF documents.
 By leveraging automation, we intend to streamline the verification process and alleviate the burden on human resources.

 Benefits

-- Efficiency Gains: Automation reduces manual effort, leading to a significant reduction in processing time.
+* Efficiency Gains: Automation reduces manual effort, leading to a significant reduction in processing time.
-- Timely Reimbursement: Streamlining the verification process minimizes delays in reimbursement, enhancing overall financial efficiency.
+* Timely Reimbursement: Streamlining the verification process minimizes delays in reimbursement, enhancing overall financial efficiency.
-- Scalability: As the system is designed to handle a large volume of invoices, it scales seamlessly with the growing needs of larger firms.
+* Scalability: As the system is designed to handle a large volume of invoices, it scales seamlessly with the growing needs of larger firms.

 Through the successful implementation of this project, we aim to contribute to the optimization of invoice processing workflows, ultimately fostering efficiency, accuracy, and timely reimbursement within larger organizations.